Medical physicists help plan radiation treatment for patients, check and monitor radiation equipment, and develop new treatment techniques.

 - not enough people training as medical physicists to meet demand

 - a high turnover, as medical physicists often leave to work overseas for better pay.

-Medical physicist appears on Immigration New Zealand's long term skill shortage list, which means the Government is actively encouraging skilled medical physicists from overseas to work in New Zealand.
+Medical physicist appears on Immigration New Zealand's long-term skill shortage list.
+This means the Government is actively encouraging skilled medical physicists from overseas to work in New Zealand.

 Most medical physicists work at hospitals